null

 What are the benefits of putting fertilizer on my lawn?

-If you're into tag football, family gatherings, and anything involving bare feet, you'll definitely want to get in the habit of properly fertilizing your lawn.
-That's how you get lush grass blades that can take a beating from heat, sun, and all the foot traffic you can throw at it, and still look like a glorious green carpet.
+It's about more than just thicker, greener grass that's the envy of the neighborhood (although you'll get that, too).
+Fertilizer helps your grass by providing nutrients to build deeper roots and thicker, greener blades.
+It's how you get lush grass that can take a beating from heat, sun and all the foot traffic you can throw at it.
 And you know those weeds you hate?
-They'll stand much less of a chance in a lawn that is well-fed.
+Since stronger, thicker grass naturally crowds out weeds, they'll stand much less of a chance in a lawn that is well-fed.

 This one's easy ā€” fertilize four times a year, in early spring, late spring, summer, and fall.
 Have a hard time remembering?
 Just download the My Lawn App to help you keep track.